TickTeam/guide-tt/how_to_set_language.md

-###How to set language in TickTick?
+### How to set language in TickTick?

-1.Open TickTick on your android device, and slide the screen to the right.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-2.Tap the gear-shaped icon in the upper right hand corner.
+2. Tap the gear-shaped icon in the upper right corner.

-3.Tap “General” > “Language”.
+3. Tap “General”, then tap “Language”.

-There are more than 20 languages in TickTick for android.
-Most of them are accomplished by our users.
-TickTick won’t be a multi-language app without users’ continued help and contribution.
-If you are intested in helping us with translation, please do not hesitate to let us know:-)
+There are more than 20 languages in TickTick for Android.
+Most of the languages were translated by our users.
+TickTick would not be the multi-language app that it is without users’ continued help and contributions.
+If you are interested in helping us with translation, please do not hesitate to let us know. :\)